p4ulor/Chess4Android/README.md

 ### Extra rules
 - On a check, you can only move pieces that kill the piece that made the check, block it's path, or move the king out of the reach of that piece

-#### When a rook reaches the opponent's side limit, it can turn into: a queen, horse, rook, tower or bishop.
+#### When a pawn reaches the opponent's side limit, it can turn into: a queen, horse, tower or bishop.
 Format:
 - d1=q   //turns into queen
 - d1=q#  // turns into queen and checks king
 - gxh1=g // eats piece and turns into queen
+- gxh8=q# // pawn at g7 ate rook at h8, turns into queen and checks king